Wowodys/AMU-Motion-Calculator/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Lead-Screw Driven Axis Rotation Distance Calculation: To make sure that software commanded vertical travel of the printer head reflects actual vertical distance supplied by motor.

 Screw Pitch (mm): From your lead screw.
-Most are double threaded standard 8mm leadscrews, as used on the ender 3
+Most standard 2mm leadscrews, as used on the ender 3

+Number Of Threads: Number of threads on the leadscrew, could be double threaded.
+I use single thread 8m pitch leadscrew as used in the ender 3.

+My leadscrew:

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------